-Moderation approach to main assessment: Universal double-blind marking

-Assessment Feedback: Ongoing feedback and project-specific discussion is available from the Supervisor throughout the duration of the project and will consider aspects including, but not limited to, assessment of project planning, project execution and approaches to drafting and reporting results.
+Moderation approach to main assessment: Universal Double Blind Marking of the whole cohort Assessment Feedback: Ongoing feedback and project-specific discussion is available from the Supervisor throughout the duration of the project and will consider aspects including, but not limited to, assessment of project planning, project execution and approaches to drafting and reporting results.
 A feedback session will be given to any student who fails their dissertation and is permitted by the Award Board to resubmit their work.